JeffBelgum/configclasses/docs/index.rst

         PORT: int
         DATABASE: str

-    # Instantiating `Configuration` will always return the same
-    # singleton object.
-This way you can create a reference to
-    # it from any module you like and the configuration values
-    # will be consistent from instance to instance.
+    # Fields are populated when you construct a Configuration instance
     config = Configuration()

     # Access fields by name.
     config.HOST == "localhost"

-``configclass`` defaults to searching environment variables to populate fields.
+That's it!
+You now have a easy to use configuration class that fetches and validates all the configuration values your application requires. ``configclass`` defaults to searching environment variables to populate fields.
 In this case, it expects environment variables to be set for ``HOST``, ``PORT``, and ``DATABASE``.

 A `Slightly` More Advanced Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^